 Intent: When reviewing a possible case of plagiarism, the student's intent will not be taken into consideration.
+Alas, my powers over time and space do not permit me to peer into one's soul.
 In other words, an act of plagiarism is plagiarism whether or not the student claims to have intended plagiarism.